AdrianSeguraOrtiz/GENECI/README.md

 * `--num-evaluations INTEGER`: Number of evaluations  [default: 25000]
 * `--cut-off-criteria [MinConf|NumLinksWithBestConf|PercLinksWithBestConf]`: Criteria for determining which links will be part of the final binary matrix.  [default: PercLinksWithBestConf]
 * `--cut-off-value FLOAT`: Numeric value associated with the selected criterion.
 Ex: MinConf = 0.5, NumLinksWithBestConf = 10, PercLinksWithBestConf = 0.4  [default: 0.4]
 * `--function TEXT`: A mathematical expression that defines a particular fitness function based on the weighted sum of several independent terms.
-Available terms: TODO.  [required]
+Available terms: Quality, DegreeDistribution and Motifs.  [required]
 * `--algorithm [GA|NSGAII|SMPSO]`: Evolutionary algorithm to be used during the optimization process.
 All are intended for a multi-objective approach with the exception of the genetic algorithm (GA).  [required]
 * `--threads INTEGER`: Number of threads to be used during parallelization.
 By default, the maximum number of threads available in the system is used.  [default: 64]
 * `--plot-evolution / --no-plot-evolution`: Indicate if you want to represent the evolution of the fitness value.  [default: no-plot-evolution]